Lincoln High School (Tacoma, Washington): Architecture

 On the grounds, the most distinguishing feature is Alonzo Victor Lewis' statue of Lincoln, unveiled February 12, 1918.
 The purchase price of $4,000 was made possible by contributions from Tacoma Public Schools and patriotic organizations.

-The inscriptions over the entrances - Reverence, Justice, Goodwill, Simplicity, Grace, and Courage - were suggested by the architects and were inspired by similar words which Bishop Keater, in a baccalaureate address at the university, designated as "gateways of the ideal democracy the public school aims to build."
+The inscriptions over the entrances - Reverence, Justice, Goodwill, and Simplicity (an addition to the school building added Mercy over a new entrance in 1998) - were suggested by the architects and were inspired by similar words which Bishop Keater, in a baccalaureate address at the university, designated as "gateways of the ideal democracy the public school aims to build."

 Lincoln High School was substantially renovated in 2007.
 Designed by K-12 architectural firm DLR Group, the renovation added a new academic building to support Lincoln's transition to a Small Learning Community based curriculum.
 The exterior renovations including returning the school's original front door entrance; restoration of the iconic clock tower; and restoration of the Justice Arch as the connection between the original school and the new addition.